Dashboard

 Situation

 The finance UI was in disarray.
 Balances were in one place, approvals in another, and payout status somewhere else.
 Rails that made payments possible were hidden behind settings.
-Teams started each day collecting data from different sources, digging around to understand their financial picture, and putting the pieces together to determine what they needed to do.
+Teams started each day collecting data from different sources, digging around to understand their financial picture, and putting the pieces together to determine what action to take.

 Problems